mur4d1n-lib/mkdocs-images-to-webp/README.md

 # mkdocs-images-to-webp

-Convert images to `.webp` format im mkdocs
+Convert images to `.webp` format in mkdocs